Andrew-S-Rosen/QMOF/README.md

 ## Overview

 The Quantum MOF (QMOF) Database is a publicly available dataset of quantum-chemical properties for 20,000+ metal–organic frameworks (MOFs) and coordination polymers derived from high-throughput periodic density functional theory (DFT) calculations.
-The MOFs are all DFT-optimized and are derived from a variety of parent databases, including both experimental and hypothetical MOF databases.

 ## Explore and Download the QMOF Database